 Health care or Medicare is very different from long-term care.
 Why?
 Health care and Medicare are designed as curative or rehabilitative programs.
 Not so for long-term care which is custodial care.
-Custodial care helps you live as you are now.
-It is not designed to improve or correct a medical condition.
+Custodial care provides assistance with activities of daily living or supervision due to cognitive impairment.

 People often think long-term care is only care provided in a nursing home.
 Today, most long-term care services are provided in one’s own home.
 Other venues include an adult day care facility, assisted living community, nursing home or hospice facility.

 Here is a brief description of each venue as defined by the A Shopper’s Guide to Long-Term Care Insurance published by the National Association of Insurance Commissioners.
 We’ve added some comments along the way.

 Definition: Services in the client’s home.
 Can include nursing care, personal care, social services, medical care, homemaker services, and occupational, physical, respiratory or speech therapy.

 Comments: The majority of home care is non-medical care provided by health care aides.
 Services also include laundry, routine grocery shopping, meal preparation and cleanup, errands and light housekeeping.

 Definition: Care given during the day at a community-based center for adults who need help or supervision during the day, including help with personal care, but who don’t need round-the-clock care.

 Comment: Usually engaged when family members are the primary caregivers and work or simply need a day to run errands or their own appointments or obligations.

 Definition: Alternate care means that an insurer is willing to consider a type or place of care not specifically referenced in the policy.
 Most commonly, this provision is intended to allow coverage for a future type of care not available at the time the policy was issued.